The JustWrite Ohio High School Program

 Three writers from each division will be chosen for a Director’s Choice Award.
 These six winners will be chosen from all the stories that were first in round, from the Regional competitions.

 One student will receive the Nikki Delamotte Award for Excellence in Narrative Writing.
 This award is given to one student writers whose story from the Regional Tournament is a stand out piece and highlights overall excellence.
-This award is chosen by the JustWrite Board of Directors.
+This award is narrowed down by by the JustWrite Board of Directors andchosen by either the JustWrite Board or the Keynote Author.

 In addition to this, teams will be awarded points for overall team points.
 First, second, and third place division trophies will be given to schools.
 There will also be one school named the State Tournament Grand Champion–this is a combined total of all points, from both divisions.